Linos1391/LocalAssistant/README.md

 Next, we have to add this path to envirment variable. (with 3 steps)

-1. Edit the .bashrc file.
-And login.
+1. Edit the .bash_profile file.

 ```
 nano ~/.bash_profile